jundalisay/superb/content/en/research/mohammad/quran/sura-016a.md

 lah’s blessings, so Allah made it taste the robe of hunger and fear, because of what they used to craft.

 113. A messenger from among them had come to them, but they denounced him, so the punishment seized them in the midst of their wrongdoing.

 114. Eat of the lawful and good things Allah has provided for you, and be thankful for Allah’s blessings, if it is Him that you serve.

 115. He has forbidden you carrion, and blood, and the flesh of swine, and anything conse- crated to other than Allah.

-But if anyone is compelled by necessity, without being delib- erate or malicious, then Allah is Forgiving and Merciful.
+But if anyone is compelled by necessity, without being delib- erate or malicious, then Allah is Merciful.

 1{{< s v="16" >}}And do not say of falsehood asserted by your tongues, “This is lawful, and this is un- lawful,” in order to invent lies and attribute